bgp/draft-ietf-peering-api/draft-ramseyer-grow-peering-api.md

   * Request source

 ## Request flow
-1. AUTH phase: initiator makes an authenticated request to receiver via PeeringDB OAUTH.
+1. AUTH phase: initiator makes an authenticated request to receiver via PeeringDB OIDC.
 This provides the receiver with initiator’s credentials to verify who they say they are
 2. REQUEST phase:
     1. ADD: What is the initial information provided
         * Your ASN